-It was quite a hit-or-miss move when Fiat Chrysler Automobiles (FCA) decided to kill its small mainstream cars for the sake of making more SUVs and pickup trucks.
+It was quite a hit-or-miss move when Fiat Chrysler Automobiles (FCA) decided to kill its small mainstream cars for the sake of making more SUVs and pickup trucks, almost as surprising as the transformation of Conner Plant into museum.
 But as time goes by, it has apparently turned out to be the right move that FCA wouldn’t regret.
 At least, it’s the case for now.

 The Italian-American auto giant said that its sales in the US has recently gone up.
 It saw an increase by 14% with the Jeep unsurprisingly being the top seller.
 This increase has broken the company’s 18-month sales decline dating back to August 2016.